cis198-2016s/slides/03/content.md

 - Example: Rust's reference-counted pointer type `Rc<T>` has special `Drop` rules:
     - If the number of references to an `Rc` pointer is greater than 1, `drop` decrements the ref count.
-    - The `Rc` is only actually deleted when the reference count drops to 0.
+    - The `Rc` is actually deleted when the reference count drops to 0.

 ---
 ## Addendum: `Sized` vs. `?Sized`